-- Students may either bring a bagged lunch from home OR families can preorder a cold lunch from Pomptonian, which will be brought to your child's school and delivered to your student. - We are strongly encouraging bringing lunch from home if possible, as the logistics of delivering many lunches will be a challenge. - Pack allergy-free lunches (this includes all nuts) if your student is bringing lunch from home. - Pomptonian will expand lunch options to include hot lunches when all safety protocols are working and in place.
-It will be our next step.
+- Students may either bring a bagged lunch from home OR families can preorder a cold lunch from Pomptonian, which will be brought to your child's school and delivered to your student. - We are strongly encouraging bringing lunch from home if possible, as the logistics of delivering many lunches will be a challenge. - Pack allergy-free lunches (this includes all nuts) if your student is bringing lunch from home. - As of November 2021 Pomptonian expanded its full menu of hot lunch options to SPFHS, and partial hot food menu in both middle schools.
+Offering hot lunches for elementary schools is the next step.